 The Benefits of Using Internal Data in Content Marketing

 Rather than regurgitating what the rest of your industry is saying in their content, sharing your company data allows you to present something unique.
-By opening the kimono and sharing your internal data, you’re offering something that can’t be found anywhere else; this is extremely attractive to publishers looking for original content that shares new information.
+By opening the kimono and sharing your internal data sets, you’re offering something that can’t be found anywhere else; this is extremely attractive to publishers looking for original content that shares new information.

 Audiences enjoy educational content that shows them something they haven’t see before.
 By using internal data, you can create valuable content that educates, introduces new ideas, and/or provides support for existing ideas.